transformerlab/transformerlab-docs/for-teams/why.md

 ---
-title: What is Transformer Lab Team Mode?
+title: What is Transformer Lab for Teams?
 sidebar_position: 15
 ---